lammps/lammps/doc/src/Howto_amoeba.rst

 example above, the IDs for these two fixes are *pit* and *bit*.

-Of course, if the system being modeled does not have one or more of the following -- bond, angle, dihedral, improper, pitorision, bitorsion interactions -- then the corresponding style and fix commands above do not need to be used.
+Of course, if the system being modeled does not have one or more of the following -- bond, angle, dihedral, improper, pitorsion, bitorsion interactions -- then the corresponding style and fix commands above do not need to be used.
 See the example scripts in examples/amoeba for water systems as examples; they are simpler than